ashishverma2831/Frontend-Projects/README.md

 # Frontend-Projects
-This repository cantains five small projects which are made using only HTML and CSS.
+This repository contains five small projects which are made using only HTML and CSS.